bzpassersby/Damn-Vulnerable-Defi-V3-Solutions/README.md

         uint256 payment, //this arg is not checked by proxyCreated function address payable paymentReceiver //this arg is not checked by proxyCreated function ) external {
-        // setupOwners checks if the Threshold is already set, therefore preventing that this method is called twice setupOwners(_owners, _threshold);
+        setupOwners(_owners, _threshold);
         if (fallbackHandler != address(0)) internalSetFallbackHandler(fallbackHandler);

-        // As setupOwners can only be called if the contract has not been initialized we don't need a check for setupModules setupModules(to, data);
+        setupModules(to, data);

         if (payment > 0) {